rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

    ![](./images/weatherproviderapi.png)
 2. The page will refresh to show you details about the API, its operations, and provide a place to test it.
 (This is how your API consumers will discover and test out your API as well.)
 Notice the dark test pane, and scroll down to the first **Try this operation** section.

-3. To test the `GET /current` operation, enter your application's client secret and a valid zipcode.
-Select **Call operation**.
-You should get a `200 OK` response, with data about current weather in that zipcode,
+3. To test the `GET /current` operation, enter your application's client secret and a valid zipcode, like `90210`.
+Click **Call operation**.
+You should get a `200 OK` response, with data about current weather in that zipcode.

    ![](./images/trythisop-1.png)

    ![](./images/response-1.png)

-4. Now, before a minute is up, select **Call operation** again, with a different zipcode if you like.
+4. Now, before one minute is up, click **Call operation** again, with a different zipcode if you like.
 You should get a `429 Too Many Requests` response this time.

    ![](./images/response-2.png)

-5. To validate that the rate-limit resets, wait a minute, then try again and confirm that you receive a valid response.
+5. To validate that the rate limit resets, wait one minute, then try again and confirm that you receive a valid response.

 ## Conclusion

 Congratulations!
-You have successfully created a rate-limiting plan, associated it with your secure APIs, and verified that your API only responds to requests within the parameters you specified.
+You have successfully created a rate-limited Plan, associated it with your secure APIs, and verified that your API only responds to requests within the parameters you specified.